collective/collective.patchwatcher/README.rst

 Features
 --------

-- declare your overriden files
+- provide an easy way to declare your overriden files for your package (including version of the dependencies)
+- automatically check the declarations of a package for version updates of the dependencies
+- automatically merge version updates into your overrides
+- additionally use your declarations to add version pins for the dependencies in the setup.py of your package

 Examples
 --------

-Assume your have overridden a file called "querywidget.pt" with jbot, which lives in your own theming package.
+Assume you have overridden a file called "querywidget.pt" with jbot in your own package called "my.package" in a folder called "overrides" (the default way to do this).
+The file is orginally provided by archetypes.querywidget and lives in the Folder "skins/querywidget/" of that package.
+When you createded the override, archetypes.querywidget version 1.1.2 was installed.
-To make this explicit, you have to create a file called "overrides_info.py" which has to offer an importable variable "declarations".
+To make this explicit, you have to create a file called "overrides_info.py" inside your package namespace which has to offer an importable variable "declarations".

 It should contain the following content:

 ```
 from collective.patchwatcher import DeclarationCollection

-declarations = DeclarationCollection("your.theming.addon")
+declarations = DeclarationCollection("my.package")

 declarations.add(
     package="archetypes.querywidget",